smarkets/marge-bot/README.md

 Once you have the token, put it in a file, e.g. `marge-bot.token`.

-Finally, create a new ssh key-pair, e.g like so
+Finally, create a new ssh key-pair, e.g. like so

 ```bash
 ssh-keygen -t ed25519 -C marge-bot@invalid -f marge-bot-ssh-key -P ''